 Rationale

-Although there have been measles mass vaccination campaigns in several districts in previous years (2014, 2016, 2017, 2018, & 2019), target populations and coverage are not well reported in Béboto.
+Although there have been supplementary immunization activities in several districts in Logone Oriental province in previous years (2012, 2014, 2015, 2016, 2017, & 2019), target populations and coverage are not well reported in Béboto.
 In 2019, there were additional vaccination campaigns of certain districts, but Béboto was not included.

 Based on routine surveillance data from the Ministry of Health (MoH), a steady increase in measles cases began around epi week 50 in 2019, climbing from 11 to 14 to 26 cases in weeks 50, 51, and 52 respectively.
 Cases continued to climb, and nearly doubled from week 2 to week 3, 2020 (from 23 cases to 41).
 MSF made the decision to visit Béboto district and evaluate the alert.

-The data that MSF collected in the field from the health centre records also reflects an alarming trend, beginning with a spike in W46-2019, rising from 10 cases in week 45 to 38 cases in week 46.
+The data that MSF collected in the field from the health centre records also reflects an alarming trend, beginning with a spike in week 46 of 2019, rising from 10 cases in week 45 to 38 cases in week 46.
 While the numbers MSF collected do not correspond exactly with what the MoH reported, both sources indicated the need for a response.

 MSF decided to intervene in Béboto for the following reasons: